-- Acceptance of the provisional award amount \\\\\ [This was initialed by the Authorized Organization Representative.] - The SNAP-Ed Program Lead, Finance Lead, and Evaluation Lead at the organization have read and understand the FY 2019 proposal feedback outlined in the Provisional Funding Letter and Conditions of Award Notice and agree to the following statements. - 1.
-Required changes to programming, evaluation, and budget outlined in the FY 2019 proposal feedback supersede any content included in the submitted FY 2019 proposal. - 2.
-In response to the FY 2019 proposal feedback, all feedback regarding programming, evaluation, and budget changes will be incorporated into the Project Summary, updated budget, and updated Outcome Evaluation Plan before the FY 2019 program year begins.
+- Acceptance of the provisional award amount [This was initialed by the Authorized Organization Representative.] - The SNAP-Ed Program Lead and Finance Lead at the organization have read and understand the FY 2020 proposal feedback outlined in the Provisional Funding Letter and Conditions of Award Notice and agree to the following statements. - 1.
+Required changes to programming, evaluation, and budget outlined in the FY 2020 proposal feedback supersede any content included in the submitted FY 2020 proposal. - In response to the FY 2020 proposal feedback, all feedback regarding programming and budget changes will be incorporated into the Project Summary and updated budget.
+SMART Objectives and Evaluation Plan (process and outcome evaluation) will be developed in coordination with MFF before the FY 2020 program year begins.